Baby's First Haircut: Step by Step Process To Make It Easy

 Image: Shutterstock

 Yes, you can cut your baby’s hair yourself.
 You need to be patient and gentle, while the baby must be relaxed and not fussy.
+Ensure a calm environment, and have someone assist by holding or entertaining your baby during the haircut.
 You also need to keep all the haircutting supplies, such as a comb or brush and cutting implements handy, so it becomes easy for you to get the work done.
 Also, do not stress too much about the nuances since your baby does not need a fashionable haircut.

 protip_icon Quick tip